“Give me a lever long enough and a fulcrum on which to place it, and I shall move the world.”

 Unfortunately, the United States is not an exception in leverage and interest rate trends historically.
 Similar but different patterns exist for the United Kingdom, Japan, and many other advanced economies.
 So, does this mean that investments have expanded dramatically?
 Is any of this debt for consumption?
 Do the investments financed by this leverage return more than the interest paid on debt?
 Is principal being periodically repaid?
 Is the debt financing productive assets?
 What would be the effect of increasing interest rates?

 These are the right questions to ask.

 Relationship of Leverage to Productivity

-John Mauldin, the investment author and commentator, drives home the point that the problem of slow economic growth is not due to the lack of consumption, but the lack of income.
+John Mauldin, the investment author and commentator, drives home the point that the problem of slow economic growth is not because of the lack of consumption but because of the lack of income.
 All else being equal, increased productivity increases income for labour and capital.
 So, if leverage increases productivity, then it is “good” leverage.
 However, if it merely creates goods purchases for current consumption, then it is “bad” leverage.

 - Credit is bad when it finances overconsumption without paying back debt.

 - Credit is good when it efficiently allocates resources and produces income so that debt can be paid back.

 - Income needs to grow faster than debt, but productivity needs to rise faster than income, so raising productivity is paramount.